ottomattas/llmlog/README.md

 - Rate limiting and concurrency policy
   - Central per-provider throttle (token bucket) to reduce 429s across clients; integrate with `concurrency` settings.
+  - Lockstep failure handling (design): add `lockstep_failure_policy` with options:
+    - `pause`: when any target 429/529s after retries, pause the entire cohort, sleep (e.g., 120/300/600s), then retry the same problem for all targets; limited cycles, then abort
+    - `skip`: when any target terminal-fails, mark the problem as blocked for all targets (write minimal rows), then continue to keep cohorts aligned
+    - `abort`: stop the run immediately on terminal 429/529 for any target; re-run later with `--resume`
+  - Add `pause_cooldown_seconds` and `pause_cycles` knobs

 - Provenance fidelity toggle
   - One knob to include/exclude raw payloads, reasoning summaries, and timings; applied consistently across providers and both results/provenance files.